kubesphere/website/content/zh/docs/api-reference/glossary.md

     The capability to collect disk logs in a container and export to stdout, which will then be collected by the system log collector.

 - **Notification Receiver** <br>
-    The channel to receive notification, such as email, wechat work, slack, webhook, etc.
+    The channel to receive notifications, such as email, WeChat Work, Slack and webhook.

 ## Router